jcompagner/jsHybugger/README.md

 You should now see the chrome webinspector and your loaded javascripts.
 Let's set a breakpoint on line 32 and click the calculate button in the example.
 If everythings works, your debugger should stop automatically on the breakpoint.

-Now the details how to enable the debugging feature for your app.
+# Integrate jsHybugger into your app.

 1. Add jshybugger-bundle/target/jshybugger-lib-1.0.0-SNAPSHOT_bundle.jar ([download](http://jshybugger.org/download/jshybugger-bundle-1.0.0-SNAPSHOT_bundle.jar)) file to your libs directory